Frequently Asked Questions

-Things to know to prepare for your sport fishing charter
+Some things to know to prepare for your Kaua’i sport fishing charter

-Fish are not always concentrated in one place off Kauai.
-That’s why captain Scott and c/o captain David recommend at least a 6-hour or a full day 8-hour charter off Kauai’s shores.
-This way, with high speed trolling, we cover more area in less time, which allows you to fish for all kinds of fish like Ahi/tuna, Marlin, Mahi Mahi, and Wahoo/Ono.
+Fishing is seasonal in Hawai’i and fish are not always concentrated in one area.
+We often must travel 20 plus miles off Kauai to find them.
+That’s why captain Scott recommends the 8 hour or a full day 12-hour charter off Kauai’s shores.
+With high speed trolling, we cover more area in less time, which allows you to fish for all kinds of fish like Ahi/tuna, Marlin, Mahi Mahi, and Wahoo/Ono.
 A longer trip gives us the time needed to try different fishing methods, fish different areas and normally produces better results.
 But with all fishing, we cannot guarantee how many or the size of fish you may catch.
 Half-day, 4-hour and ¾-day 6-hour charters are also available.

-Both private and shared fishing charters include all bait, tackle, ice and bottled water.
+Both private and shared fishing charters include all bait, tackle and ice..
 The captain and crew will provide all the necessary fishing gear needed to catch fish.

 Private Charter: You and your party charter the LAHELA sport fishing boat for your own pleasure.
 No additional strangers are on board with you.
 This is the preferred way to fish on Kauai as you are assured that any fish that hooks up is yours to reel in.
 Click here for private charter rates.

-Private Charters: The vessel Lahela is licensed to charter up to a maximum of 14 passengers.
-For your comfort we recommend you limit your passenger count to maximum of 8 passengers and no more than 10 on a fishing trip.
-Also please understand not everyone can be fishing at the same time, or is guaranteed a turn at catching a fish.
+Private Charters: The vessel Lahela is licensed to charter up to a maximum of 14 passengers for whale watching and sightseeing tours only.
+For your comfort we recommend you limit your passenger count to maximum of 8 to 10 passengers on a fishing trip, however we will accommodate larger groups.
+And please understand not everyone can be fishing at the same time, or is guaranteed a turn at catching a fish.

 Boats that carry passengers for hire are required to have a U.S. Coast Guard Inspection Certification.
 There are a few exceptions to this rule such as a six-pack charter (see explanation below).